 Related: Indiana Lawmakers Push for Stop-Arm Cameras After Fatalities

 School districts and local government agencies will be required to submit an annual report on the results from the surveillance system demonstration projects to the governor, senate and assembly on or before June first of each year.
-Details would include the number of buses with the systems, description of the routes they monitor, amount of revenue from violations, expense of installing and managing the technology, and a description of public education activities to warn motorists of the dangers of illegal passing.
+Details would include the number of buses with the systems, description of the routes they monitor, amount of revenue from violations, the expense of installing and managing the technology, and a description of public education activities to warn motorists of the dangers of illegal passing.

 A first violation carries with it a $250 fine, with each subsequent fine within 18 months increasing by $25, to a maximum of $300.
 The registered owner of the vehicle is liable unless he/she can prove the vehicle was stolen at the time of the recorded infraction.